jonpugh/drupal-today/README.md

 4. Epic: Develop the required Features

-    The purpose of this project is speed, so the development of this feature will be done with Drupal Site Building tools.

     In the "real world", the feature might be best implemented with PHP code or with other modules.

-    It is up to the development team to determine *how* to implement the features, taking into account short and long term factors like total maintenance over time.
+    It would be up to the development team to determine *how* to implement the features, taking into account short and long term factors like total maintenance over time.

     As a programming exercise, one could ask a developer to replace this functionality with PHP code, using the same functional tests to confirm the desired behavior was implemented.

+    However, the purpose of this project is speed, so the development of this feature will be done with Drupal Site Building tools.

     - Acceptance Criteria: Behavioral tests confirm the desired functionality is present and working.
     - Tasks:
       1. Create a View with a Block display of Users with the correct filters to match the requirements.
       2. Place the Block in a region and ensure anonymous and authenticated users can see it.
       3. Allow anonymous users to register and sign in and view their own profiles and nothing else.
       4. Export the site's config to the git repository.
       5. Ensure the CI system installs the site from the exported code.
       6. Ensure the Tests have enough steps to confirm full functionality:
         1. Test user registration and sign in.
         2. Test block content for anonymous and authenticated users.
         3. Test a new user logging in.
         4. Test the block content for that new user for anonymous and authenticated users.